 Your word I have hidden in my heart,Psalm 119:11

 If you keep his Word close to you, deep in your heart, the center most part of your being, it will help you know right from wrong in God’s Eye.

 I like this graphic used on Refining Truth’s Blog, shown above, The Bible is dusty with the words “Read Me!”, I am sure most of us have several Bibles just laying around not read.
 It is also on the lines of when people have dirty cars, they have the “Wash Me!”
 Written in finger on them.
 This is similar.
 The Bible can help clean you, show you the way to go!
 It is living Word of God.
 So dust off that Bible and open it up and begin reading it.
 Don’t know where to start, pray and God for guidance.
 Still unsure they say the Gospel of John is the best book to start in.

 International Day of the Bible usually occurs during International Bible Week.
-It occurs that Sunday before Thanksgiving at noon, on that day, they ask you take pause for a moment to reflect and study a scripture passage.
+It occurs around Thanksgiving each year, on that day, they ask you take pause for a moment to reflect and study a scripture passage.
 You can read it from your Bible, Online Bible or even an app on your electronic device.
 Just take a moment to read your Bible.

 I also encourage you to share a verse or two on your social networks daily.

 Plus, I hope this encourages you to ready daily, pick a special time and place to read it daily.
 International Day of the Bible should be every day.
 We should honor the Bible daily!

 First published November of 2014.
 Last Republished or updated November 9, 2020.